esenin-org/esenin-server/README.md

 Config is written in [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md).
 It should contain one array called `modules`, where each module has `name`, `nlp-func` and `source` fields:
 - `name` is an arbitrary string and it is used to locate the container.
-- `nlp-func` indicates what NLP function is implement by this module.
+- `nlp-func` indicates what NLP function is implemented by this module.
 - `source` specifies location of the image for `docker` container.
 Only `dockerhub` is supported for now.

 Example: